DS200-SP2022-Hunter/Week10-Mar22/README.md

 2. Delete the `AIR_TIME` values that equal `nan` (which means "not a number") using this code:

+to be continued

+3. Use the `num_rows` method to find the number of observations in the AirTime dataset, then create a histogram of the data.
+Your histogram should show that the dataset is skewed toward larger times.

+4. Use the `simulate_sample_mean` function from [Section 15.5](https://inferentialthinking.com/chapters/14/5/Variability_of_the_Sample_Mean.html) to generate a histogram of sample means from 10,000 samples of size n=1 from `AIR_TIME`.
+What is the shape of the histogram?
+Is this what you expected, and why?

+5. Now repeat step 4, including answering the questions, using n=5 and n=100.

+6. In this case, we are sampling from a population that is entirely known to us.
+Therefore, we can calculate the exact value of the population standard deviation.
+Find this SD, then calculate the SD of sample means from parts 4 and 5 using the information in Section 14.5.2.

+to be continued

 9. _(Optional, for an extra point):_ In Section 14.x, roulette.
 How many games of the customer betting on red are necessary in a given day for the casino to make money with probability 99%?